-All items to be posted in the residence halls must be brought to the Office of Residence Life in Marye House for approval.
+All items to be posted in the residence halls must be brought to the Office of Residence Life & Housing in Marye House for approval.
 Residence Life staff will post your materials in residence hall areas.
 Be sure to submit these at least two weeks ahead of the event, so they are displayed in time.
 Materials not posted on an approved bulletin board in the residence halls will be removed.
 Do not enter a residence hall with the purpose of posting materials yourself.
 When bringing copies to Residence Life, provide no more than 95 copies.
 Residence Life will remove outdated fliers from residence hall areas.

-Restaurants at the Top of the UC Policies
+Restaurants at the Top of the UC Policies Guest Assistance:

-Guest Assistance:

 - If you have any questions or concerns regarding your meal while you are in the Restaurants, please speak to a supervisor or manager so we can address your concerns immediately.
-Our goal is to provide you with exceptional food and service! - If you have questions, suggestions, or concerns when you are not dining with us, please visit our Guest Services Desk on the 2nd floor by the entrance to Panera on week days during our peak lunch and dinner serving hours and we'll be glad to assist you. - If our Guest Services Desk is closed, or if you prefer to contact us in writing, you may fill out a comment card and drop it in the comment box at the Guest Services Desk; e-mail Dining@UMW.edu; or text keyword UMWDining, a space and then your comment, to 82257.
-You may also call our Marketing Office at 540-654-2169.
+Our goal is to provide you with exceptional food and service! - If you have questions, suggestions, or concerns when you are not dining with us, please visit our Dining Concierge desk on the 2nd floor by the entrance to Panera on week days during our peak lunch and dinner serving hours and we'll be glad to assist you. - If our Dining Concierge desk is closed, or if you prefer to contact us in writing, you may fill out comment cards and drop them in one of the comment boxes located in every campus eatery.
+You may also e-mail Dining@UMW.edu, or text us!
+In the message box, type UMWDining, a space, and then your question or comment, and send it to 82257.
+You may also call the Dining Concierge at 540-654-2169.